Simbrinza, eye drops 2 mg/ml+10 mg/ml 5 ml

 Overdose

-In case of overdose of Simbrinza® , symptomatic and supportive therapy should be administered.
-The patient’s airway should be monitored.
+In case of overdose of Simbrinza®, symptomatic and supportive therapy should be carried out.
+It is necessary to monitor the patient’s airway.

-Due to the presence of brynzolamide in Simbrinz® preparation electrolyte imbalance, acidosis and nervous system disorders may occur.
+Due to the presence of brinzolamide in Simbrinza®, electrolyte imbalance, acidosis, and nervous system disorders may occur.

-Serum electrolytes (particularly potassium) and blood pH should be monitored.
+The content of electrolytes in the blood serum (in particular, potassium) and blood pH should be monitored.

-There have been reports of serious adverse events in children after accidental ingestion of Brimonidine in Simbrinza®.
-Patients experienced symptoms of CNS depression: temporary development of coma or decreased level of consciousness, lethargy, somnolence, hypotension, bradycardia, hypothermia, pallor, respiratory depression and apnea, which required admission to an intensive care unit and intubation if indicated.
-All phenomena were reported to be reversible within 6-24 hours.
+There have been reports of serious adverse events in children following accidental ingestion of brimonidine in Simbrinza®.
+Patients experienced symptoms of central nervous system depression: transient coma or decreased level of consciousness, lethargy, somnolence, hypotension, bradycardia, hypothermia, pallor, respiratory depression and apnea, which required hospitalization in the intensive care unit and intubation as indicated.
+All effects were reported to be reversible within 6-24 hours

 ---|---|